 Freeform reversible embedding of suspended hydrogels, also known as the FRESH method, allows for the bioprinting of soft cell encapsulated materials such as collagen or alginate (1).

-The method utilizes a support hydrogel as a temporary, thermoreversible support that can be washed away after printing.
+The FRESH method utilizes a support hydrogel as a temporary, thermoreversible support that can be washed away after printing.
 The FRESH support reagent is comprised of processed gelatin microparticles with a Bingham plastic rheology.
 This biocompatible material offers temporary support of fragile materials used for bioprinting.

-Hinton, T. J. et al, “Three-dimensional printing of complex biological structures by freeform reversible embedding of suspended hydrogels,” Science Advances, vol. 1, no. 9, October 2015.
+- Hinton, T. J. et al, “Three-dimensional printing of complex biological structures by freeform reversible embedding of suspended hydrogels,” Science Advances, vol. 1, no. 9, October 2015.